nbendriem/STAT545-HW-bendriem-nathan/STAT545HW2/Answers_to_HW02.md

 ![](Answers_to_HW02_files/figure-html/unnamed-chunk-3-1.png)<!-- -->

 ## Histogram

+For this section, I will make a histogram of the life Expectancy from the Gapminder dataset

 ```r
 ggplot(gapminder, aes(gapminder$lifeExp)) + geom_histogram(colour = "black", fill = "red", alpha= 0.33) + labs(x= "Life Expectancy", y= "Frequency") + ggtitle("Histogram of Life Expectancy")